StilianSaka/holbertonschool-hbnb/README.md

 - **Latitude/Longitude**: Coordinates used to map the place's location.
 ## UML Documentation and Diagrams
 ### High-Level Package Diagram
-The HBnB Evolution application follows a three-layered architecture:
+**The HBnB Evolution application follows a three-layered architecture**:
 - **Presentation Layer**: The user interacts with the system via APIs.
 - functionality such as user registration, place creation, and review management.
 - **Persistence Layer**: Responsible for storing and retrieving data from the database.